mlagnado/ASTR400BHomework/README.md

 # ASTR400BHomework
-Homework assignments for ASTR 400B
+This Repo is fro the class Astronomy 400B.
+Homework for this class will be upploaded to thie Repo.